bbcollinsworth/ThesisAlgorithm2016/README.md

 The two files used to run the algorithm are:

-- index.php (which displays results of each run upon refresh)
+- index.html (which displays results of each run upon refresh)
 - wow.js (the JavaScript that actually contains the algorithm and related data parsing and results display code)

 In order to work, these files also need both a "students.json" and "teachers.json" file.